Celshade/AxeProfiler/README.md

 (venv) $ axeprof
 ```

-You can also install the package from PYPI\
+You can also install the package from PYPI
-(🐛 may cause a non-critical bug with showing the initial copyright notice)
 ```
 (venv) $ python -m pip install axeprofiler
 (venv) $ axeprof